Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 • Any additional fees in your contract

-You should also be aware that the information you’re requesting is necessary and since under UK law, finance providers are required to disclose this, then you won’t have problems in securing a copy.
+You should also be aware that the information you’re requesting is necessary and since under UK law, finance providers are required to disclose this, you won’t have problems securing a copy.
 Should Blue Motor Finance fail to provide you with a clear and transparent breakdown of all these, then don’t worry as it will only strengthen your mis-selling case even more.
 Transparency is required in all financial agreements.

-Thus, to request a loan breakdown from your car financing, or in this case – Blue Motor Finance, you can:
+Thus, to request a loan breakdown from your car financing, or in this case, Blue Motor Finance, you can:

 • Send an email to the Blue Motor Finance customer service team.